The House Republican Tax Cut Is a Failure on Its Own Terms

-When last November’s elections surprisingly handed them full control of the government, the Republican party’s leading domestic-policy minds decided they would not squander their power as they had the last time.
+When last November’s elections surprisingly handed them full control of the government, the Republican Party’s leading domestic-policy minds decided they would not squander their power as they had the last time.
 The tax cuts passed under George W. Bush had suffered from a fatal flaw: The tax cuts expired after a decade, in order to satisfy Senate budget rules.
 This time, they would leave an imprint upon the tax code that would not be washed away.

 Unless they wanted to win Democratic support and get 60 votes — a method they never seriously considered — Republicans would have to find a way to offset the cost of their tax cuts, pairing every dollar of tax cuts with a dollar of increased revenue.
 Republicans believed not only that they could do so, but that they must.
 George Callas, the chief tax counsel to House Speaker Paul Ryan, expressed this view at a panel in April with admirable bluntness.
 “You have to come to the realization that there are tough choices that have to be made and you cannot escape those tough choices,” he said.
 “If you have permanent tax reform that is fully offset with base broadening forever, you’re fine.
 You don’t have to have anything sunset under the reconciliation rules.
 You can have permanent tax cuts that are paid for in the out years.”